NELSONtalks Webinar Recording: Envisioning Your Company's Future

-In the past few years, the way resumes are used has changed significantly.
-Gone are the days of printing and mailing resumes to prospective employers; now, most resumes are shared electronically – through email, online job boards, and company websites.
+In the past few years, the way resumes are used changed significantly.
+Gone are the days of printing and mailing basic resumes to prospective employers.
+Now, most resumes are shared electronically – through email, online job boards, and company websites.

-If you have a resume that is poorly formatted or more than a few years old, it’s time to update it with help from one of these resume template resources.
+If you have a resume that is poorly formatted or more than a few years old, it is time to update it with help from one of these resume template resources.

 What Makes a Resume Template Good?